mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 The client side is a [Backbone](https://backbonejs.org/) based Single Page Application (SPA) and responsible for screen rendering, handling user input, communicating with various FxA backend services, and communicating with RPs or browsers.
 The client app runs in modern Web capable systems, see [supported browsers](../reference/browser-support) for up to date tier 1 support.

-:::note
 Our use of Backbone isn't strictly Model-View-Controller (MVC), ours is more like MVVM.
 We use Models and Views and have models for the Views.

+:::note
+**We're in the middle of a conversion to React which will obsolete Backbone.**  Read more details about [Phase II](https://mozilla-hub.atlassian.net/browse/FXA-6441).
 :::

 ## High Level Web Client Components